dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/actions.txt

 This will create the necessary permissions for the item, so that you can include them or remove them from a particular role.

-It will render a button for each action you define on the show page of *GeneralView*
+It will render a button for each action you define on the show page of *ModelView*